 Road Safety (Vehicles) Regulations 2021 (review)

-Except where there is a right of appeal to the Magistrates’ Court, VCAT can review certain decisions made by the Roads Corporation on internal review under the Road Safety (Vehicles) Regulations 2021 about:
+Except where there is a right of appeal to the Magistrates’ Court, VCAT can review certain decisions made by the Secretary to the Department of Transport on internal review under the Road Safety (Vehicles) Regulations 2021 about:

-VCAT can also review certain decisions made by the Roads Corporation to issue a notice prohibiting a person from examining and testing vehicles or assisting in examining and testing vehicles.
+VCAT can also review certain decisions made by the Secretary to issue a notice prohibiting a person from examining and testing vehicles or assisting in examining and testing vehicles.

 Cases we can hear

-You may be able to apply to VCAT for a review of the Corporation’s decision if:
+You may be able to apply to VCAT for a review of the Secretary’s decision if:

-- you are a person whose interests are affected by a decision of the Corporation on an internal review under regulation 135 (unless you have a right of appeal to the Magistrates’ Court)
+- you are a person whose interests are affected by a decision of the Secretary on an internal review under regulation 138 (unless you have a right of appeal to the Magistrates’ Court)

 - you are a person who has been given a notice prohibiting you from examining and testing vehicles, or assisting in examining and testing vehicles.